MEDIATIONS | TRIALS | APPEALS

 Divorce is one of the most stressful experiences in life.
 Every aspect of you and your family’s lives are affected.
 Children, finances, jobs, home and extended family relationships are all impacted.
 Having attorneys who are experienced and understanding will ease the anxieties that arise during this difficult juncture of your life.

-In Virginia, child custody and visitation decisions are governed by what the statute describes as the “best interests of the child.”
-In custody cases, the court considers factors such as the age and health condition of the child and each parent, the relationship between each parent and the child, the needs of the child, the role of each parent in the upbringing and care of the child, reasonable preference of the child, and more.
+In Virginia, child custody and parenting time decisions are governed by what the statute describes as the “best interests of the child.”
+In custody cases, the court considers factors such as the age and health condition of the child and each parent, the relationship between each parent and the child, the needs of the child, the role of each parent in the upbringing and care of the child, the reasonable preference of the child, and more.

 One of the most challenging issues in a divorce case is how your children will be affected by the outcome.
-It is necessary to establish a workable plan as to who has legal authority to make decisions on their behalf, as well as what is in the child’s best interest.
-How much time a child will spend with each parent is often difficult and wrought with emotion and the issues must be carefully weighed and determined.
+It is necessary to establish a workable plan as to who has legal authority to make decisions on their behalf, as well as what is in the child’s best interests.
+How much time a child will spend with each parent is often difficult and wrought with emotion, and the issues must be carefully weighed and determined.
 Our job is to listen carefully to your concerns and understand your family’s background to determine and develop a strategy for attaining what is best under your particular circumstances.

-Our experienced attorneys will assist you to understand the factors considered by the court and work with you to create a custody and parental access schedule that is both in the best interest of your child and you.
+Our experienced attorneys will assist you to understand the factors considered by the court and work with you to create a custody and parenting time schedule that is both in the best interest of your child and you.
 We have experience in handling all custody matters, including relocation to another county, state or country, child abduction domestically and internationally, including federal cases involving The Hague Treaty on International Child Abduction, emergency situations that involve mental health concerns, substance abuse and/or child abuse and many other difficult circumstances.

 Families with high incomes and valuable assets present complex problems in the event of divorce.
 The classification of assets as separate or marital property will have a decisive impact on the equitable distribution award.
 To the extent that an asset is marital property, the parties must present evidence of the value of the property.
 The valuation and division of closely held business interests present numerous legal and practical considerations.
 Familiarity with the leading expert witnesses and their methodologies for valuation is a must.
 If any such assets are at issue in your case, you will need attorneys like those in our firm who are experienced with the intricacies of classification, valuation and division before Virginia courts.

 Family law decisions made in the trial court can be reviewed by the Court of Appeals of Virginia.
 There is an extensive and evolving body of case law interpreting Virginia’s domestic relations statutes.
 Sometimes, a family law case presents a novel issue of law or a question of trial court discretion so stark as to raise the possibility of reversal by an appellate court.
 Other times your favorable result in a trial court may be put in jeopardy by an appeal brought by the opposing party.
 In either case, it is crucial to have an attorney who is experienced in appellate advocacy.
-An experienced appellate attorney can advise you on whether or not you have an issue that is a reasonable subject for appeal (not all adverse trial court decisions are appropriate for appellate review ), and will know how to present the appeal in accordance with the strict procedural rules applied in the appellate courts.
+An experienced appellate attorney can advise you on whether or not you have an issue that is a reasonable subject for appeal (not all adverse trial court decisions are appropriate for appellate review), and will know how to present the appeal in accordance with the strict procedural rules applied in the appellate courts.
 Alternatively, an experienced appellate attorney can look for procedural and substantive weaknesses in the appeal brought by the other side and work to preserve your favorable judgment from the trial court.